Seth MacFarlane: Musical style

 MacFarlane has a baritone voice.
 He is a pianist and singer who, in his early years, trained with Lee and Sally Sweetland, the vocal coaches of Barbra Streisand and Frank Sinatra.
 In an interview with NPR, he commented on their training style: "They really drill you.
 They teach you the old-style way of singing, back when you had no electronic help ...
 [They teach you to] show your teeth.
 If you look at old photos of Sinatra while he's singing, there's a lot of very exposed teeth.
 That was something Lee Sweetland hit on day in and day out, and correctly so, because it just brightens the whole performance."

 In 2009, MacFarlane appeared as a vocalist at the BBC Proms with the John Wilson Orchestra in Prom 22, A Celebration of Classic MGM Film Musicals.
 In 2010, he reappeared at the Proms with the John Wilson Orchestra in a Christmas concert special.
 In 2012, it was announced he would again appear at the Proms with the John Wilson Orchestra in a concert celebrating Broadway musicals.
 In 2015, MacFarlane again appeared at The Proms as a vocalist with the John Wilson Orchestra, this time in a Sinatra program.
 Regarding his musical passion, MacFarlane has said, "I love and am fascinated by exciting orchestration—what you can do with a band that size—and I think in many ways it's a lost art."
-His music is predominantly vocal jazz, show tunes, and swing.
+His music is predominantly vocal jazz, show tunes and swing.
 He also uses musical comedy in his shows and movies.

 Influences

-MacFarlane has said that his comedy influences include Woody Allen, Jackie Gleason, Bill Maher, Mel Brooks, and Monty Python; while his musical influences include Frank Sinatra, Dean Martin, Vic Damone, Johnny Mercer, Bing Crosby, Bobby Darin, Gordon MacRae, and the Rat Pack.
+MacFarlane has said that his comedy influences include Woody Allen, Jackie Gleason, Mel Brooks, Monty Python, Matt Groening, and Norman Lear; while his musical influences include Frank Sinatra, Dean Martin, Vic Damone, Johnny Mercer, Bing Crosby, Bobby Darin, Gordon MacRae and the Rat Pack.

 Activism

 Political views

-MacFarlane is a lifelong supporter of the Democratic Party.
-He has donated over US$200,000 to various Democratic congressional committees and to the 2008 presidential campaign of then-U.S. Senator Barack Obama.
+MacFarlane is a supporter of the Democratic Party.
+He has donated over $200,000 to various Democratic congressional committees and to the 2008 presidential campaign of then-U.S. Senator Barack Obama.
 He has stated that he supports the legalization of cannabis.

-In 2015, MacFarlane revealed support for Bernie Sanders in the 2016 U.S. presidential election, and he introduced Sanders onstage at a Los Angeles rally.
+In 2015, MacFarlane endorsed Bernie Sanders for the 2016 U.S. presidential election, and he introduced Sanders onstage at a Los Angeles rally.
 After the primaries, he supported Hillary Clinton for president during the general election.
 In 2019, he supported Pete Buttigieg in the 2020 U.S. presidential election.
 After the primaries, he endorsed Joe Biden for president during the general election.
+He endorsed Biden again for the 2024 U.S. presidential election.
+After Biden withdrew his candidacy, MacFarlane endorsed Kamala Harris.